stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 open a DoS vector.
 This cap will also prevent the block-signing process from becoming too CPU- and bandwidth-intensive.
 To this end, the total amount of BTC spent in the outputs described in "Producer Set Enrollments" is used to select the producer set.
-Would-be producers are ranked by these BTC expenditures, and the top 100 will be selected for the producer set.
+Any would-be producer that spends at least 1% of the total will be included in the set.
+This naturally limits the total number of producers to 100.

 ## Producer Rewards